bergerhealer/TrainCarts/README.md

 Discover how to use this plugin over at [https://wiki.traincarts.net/p/TrainCarts](https://wiki.traincarts.net/p/TrainCarts)

 ## Custom Trains
 With the [Attachment Editor](https://wiki.traincarts.net/p/TrainCarts/Attachments) you can customize the appearance of your trains.
 Create custom cart models in Blockbench and ride inside them in-game.
 Large models are possible by adding multiple sections of a model as separate (Armorstand) item models.
-Traincarts will do the animating for you and move the parts as a whole.
+TrainCarts will do the animating for you and move the parts as a whole.

 Recommended reading before going into this: [Custom Item Models in 1.9 and Up](https://www.spigotmc.org/wiki/custom-item-models-in-1-9-and-up/)